chesterbeckett/chesterbeckett.github.io/_posts/2024-07-02-AppSrvCertError.md

 Trying to upload a certificate to your Web App fails, with the following error:

-> "At least one Certificate is not valid (Certificate failed validation because it could not be loaded)" {: .prompt-warning }
+> "Error adding private key certificate: At least one Certificate is not valid (Certificate failed validation because it could not be loaded)"
+{: .prompt-warning }

  ![image](/assets/img/appsrvcerterror/img_1.png)